readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 To spot these warnings more easily and help you to address them, add the ``sphinx.fail_on_warning`` option to your Read the Docs configuration file.

-To fail on warnings to your Read the Docs project, edit the ``.readthedocs.yaml`` file in your project add the three lines of ``sphinx`` configuration below, and commit the file:
+To fail on warnings to your Read the Docs project, edit the ``.readthedocs.yaml`` file in your project, add the three lines of ``sphinx`` configuration below, and commit the file:

 .. code-block:: yaml
    :caption: .readthedocs.yaml